luisdavim/configmapper/README.md

 - Extract files from ConfigMaps and Secrets
 - Update or delete local files when the ConfigMap or Secret changes
   - Watch ConfigMaps and Secrets to keep local files up-to-date
+- Send a signal to a process when a local file is modified
+  - Watch the local filesystem and reload processes
 - Filter based on labels

 ## Configuration